With a few exceptions, television speakers don’t deliver much more than a bare minimum when it comes to audio power and precision.

 £499.95, John Lewis

-A slight variant on the soundbar design (it’s actually a ‘soundbase’ on which your TV sits (basically a mini TV stand) but it works just like a soundbar.
+This is actually a ‘soundbase’ on which your TV sits (basically a mini TV stand) but it works just like a soundbar.
 Ideal for larger screens, the DM100’s subwoofer-packed design delivers a bold sound, big on bass and bombast – but not lacking when it comes to subtlety either.
 A great option if money is no object.

 Home cinema speakers